Treatment for unknown primary cancer

 Chemotherapy uses drugs to cure or control your cancer.
 These drugs can be given on their own or with each other.
 Many cancer patients receive a combination of two or three chemotherapy drugs.
 Chemotherapy can also be given before or after radiotherapy and surgery.

 These drugs are either injected into your bloodstream or given as tablets.
-Please see our Understanding Chemotherapy booklet, which you can download from our "Important cancer information booklets" list on the right hand side of this page, for more details, or learn more about chemotherapy here.
+Please see our Understanding Chemotherapy and Other Cancer Drugs booklet, which you can download from our "Publications about cancer treatment side effects" list on the right hand side of this page, for more details, or learn more about chemotherapy here.

 This therapy uses your body’s immune system to treat cancer.
 Like chemotherapy, it involves the use of drugs to attack the cancer cells.
 These drugs are usually injected into your bloodstream.
 Biological therapies do not attack normal cells as they can tell the difference between cancer cells and normal cells.
 This means there are fewer side-effects with this treatment.